 What are the criteria for brain cooling treatment?

 There are several things that qualify a baby for brain cooling.
 They must have an Apgar score of less than 5 after 10 minutes of birth.
 The Apgar score is a test that determines a newborn child’s health in relation to infant mortality.
 It checks skin color, pulse rate, reflex irritability grimace, activity, and respiratory effort.
 Other criteria are if the child needs resuscitation and oxygen after ten minutes of birth.
 A third is if the child was born within 36 weeks of gestation or more.
-The fourth criteria are infants who have moderate to severe encephalopathy.
+The fourth criteria is infants who have moderate to severe encephalopathy.